The majors below have special admissions requirements beyond the IUP university application.

 The following preprofessional majors in the College of Natural Sciences and Mathematics have minimum requirements for program admission (900 SAT minimum or 19 ACT).

 All students interested in the Safety, Health, and Environmental Applied Sciences program must meet minimum requirements for program admission: 900 SAT or 19 ACT, 2.5 gpa.
 Admission to this program takes place each semester.
 Learn more about this program at the Safety Health and Environmental Applied Sciences website.

 Students interested in Speech-Language Pathology and Audiology should submit their application before December 15.
 Applicants who meet initial academic requirements (1000 SAT or 19 ACT; 3.0 GPA) will be evaluated by the Admissions Committee after the December 15 deadline, and students selected for admission will be notified.
 Students who aren't selected but meet university admission requirements will be notified of other options before an official admission decision is made.
 Learn more about this program at the Speech-Language Pathology and Audiology website.

 Students who intend to major in the fine arts are required to submit a portfolio (art/theater) or perform an audition (music/theater) after they have been admitted to IUP academically.
-An e-mail will be sent to the address given on the application with a link to register for a Fine Arts Day.
-Fine Arts Days are held throughout the year for students to audition or provide portfolios.
+All admitted students are invited to attend Experience IUP: Fine Arts days, held throughout the year for students to audition or provide portfolios.
 Admission to the major of choice is determined by the appropriate department and will be communicated via mail.

 Students who wish to earn a BFA in studio art first must be admitted into the BA program in studio art; during their sophomore year, students must submit a portfolio for review by the Art Department in order to be eligible for the BFA program.
 Learn more about these majors at the Art Department, Music Department, and Theater Department.